Get to The Finish Line Faster!

 We have the expertise and the x-ray equipment to diagnose and treat chronic obstructive pulmonary disease.

 Pneumonia is an infection that inflames the air sacs in one or both lungs.
 A variety of organisms, including bacteria, viruses and fungi, can cause pneumonia.
-Antibiotics and antiviral medications can treat many common forms of pneumonia.
+Antibiotics can treat many common forms of pneumonia.

 We can treat your cold and flu symptoms including fevers, congestion and related discomfort.
 We have Rapid Flu tests available to accurately diagnose this illness.